 - The program will work to recruit and retain well-qualified tenure-track faculty who are committed to teaching, scholarship and service.

 The Communication Sciences and Disorders Department works to recruit, retain, and graduate academically qualified students and provides a high quality academic and clinical education which enables program graduates to become competent, fully credentialed speech-language pathologists.
-The department maintains a highly visible profile with the Admission's Office through CSD Visit Days and other Admission Open House events.
+The department maintains a highly visible profile with the Admission's Office through a variety of Admission Open House events.
 The department's graduate curriculum ensures that all students have the requisite knowledge and skills for the Master of Science degree, the ASHA CCC, state licensure and teaching certification and maintains accreditation through the Council of Academic Accreditation in Audiology and Speech-Language Pathology.
 Student/alumni feedback, graduate completion rate, Praxis pass rate and employment rates are utilized to continue program improvements to ensure that the quality of the program meets the highest standards.
 The program provides opportunities for quality clinical experiences, including inter-professional education, for students by establishing and maintaining partnerships with clinical sites in the community, with university centers and with university departments.
 The program works to recruit and retain well qualified tenure-track faculty who are committed to teaching, scholarship, and service.
 The department serves as a resource for continuing education, encourages student involvement in research and ensures faculty and student access to adequate resources to achieve the program's mission and provide a quality educational experience.

 Admission Requirements for the Master of Science Degree in Speech-Language Pathology

 Division of Graduate Studies admission requirements apply with the following additions:

 A baccalaureate degree from an acceptably accredited college or university.
 Official transcripts from all institutions attended must be submitted.